electricimp/AzureIoTHub/examples/IoT Hub Env Example - Manual Register/README.md

 * BlinkUp your impExplorer Kit
 * Create an IoT Hub
+* Register your device in IoT Hub
-* Run a sample application using the Electric Imp IDE to register device and send sensor data to IoT Hub
+* Run a sample application using the Electric Imp IDE to send sensor data to IoT Hub

 The impExplorer Kit provides a set of sensors and peripherals which are ready to use.
 This project will take readings from the onboard temperature/humidity sensor and send the readings to Azure IoT Hub.